komap54/react-helpers/README.md

 }
 ```

-you can just pass onResize=true, if you want just rerender your component after resize
+you can pass onResize=true, if you want just rerender your component after resize
+> Note that you can create an infinity loop of rerender, if you content depends on element size

 ```js
 export default () => {